whunmr/circa/about/syntax.md

     transparent_blue = #00f8
     international_orange = #ff4f00

-## Division

-The `/` operator always does floating-point division (it isn't affected by the input types as in C).

-    a = 3 / 2
-    -- 'a' now equals 1.5

-For integer division, use the `//` operator.

-    a = 3 // 2
-    -- 'a' now equals 1

 ## Function calls

 Function calls are written with the function name followed by a parenthesized list.